String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Transition Trajectories in Reversible Markov Jump Processes

-Now, both up- and downhill portion of the transition trajectory are readily available by simple integration, as no reference is made to either the quasi-potential or the adjoint process.
+for the downhill portion from $z$ to $b$. \end{proposition} Note that both up- and downhill portion of the transition trajectory are readily available by simple integration, and no reference is made to the quasipotential.
 This generalizes the known case of diffusions in a potential $U(\phi)$, where the minimizers of the rate function fulfill either

-Intuitively, proposition~\ref{prop:final} states the unsurprising fact that time-reversal symmetry is restored for transition trajectories.
-At the same time, it implies that all minimizing trajectories are \emph{heteroclinic orbits} of the \emph{generalized gradient flow} induced by the large deviation principle of $X_t^\eps$.
-It therefore allows for an extension of the string method~\cite{e-ren-vanden-eijnden:2002} to more general situations.
+Intuitively, proposition~\ref{prop:final} states the unsurprising fact that time-reversal symmetry is obeyed for transition trajectories in reversible processes.
+At the same time, it implies that all minimizing trajectories are \emph{heteroclinic orbits} or time-reversed heteroclinic orbits of the \emph{generalized gradient flow} induced by the large deviation principle of $X_t^\eps$.
+It therefore allows for an extension of the string method~\cite{e-ren-vanden-eijnden:2002} to more general situations, which is the main contribution of this paper.
 This will be discussed in section~\ref{sec:numer-comp-trans}.